Releasing Graph Neural Networks with Differential Privacy Guarantees: Our Approach

-Differential privacy \cite{dwork2006calibrating} is the most common notion of privacy for algorithms on statistical databases.
-Informally, DP bounds the change in output distribution of a mechanism when there is a small change in its input.
-Specifically, $\varepsilon$-DP puts a multiplicative upper bound on the worst-case change in output distribution when the input differs by exactly one data point.
+\paragraph{Differential privacy~\cite{dwork2006calibrating}.} DP is the most common notion of privacy for algorithms on statistical databases.
+Informally, DP bounds the change in the output distribution of a mechanism when there is a small change in its input.
+Concretely, $\varepsilon$-DP puts a multiplicative upper bound on the worst-case change in output distribution when the input differs by exactly one data point.

-\begin{definition}[$\varepsilon$-DP \cite{dwork2006calibrating}] A mechanism $\mathcal{M} \colon \mathcal{X} \rightarrow \Theta$ is $\varepsilon$-DP if for every pair of neighboring datasets $X, X' \in \mathcal{X}$, and every possible (measurable) output set $E \subseteq \Theta$ the following inequality holds:
+\begin{definition}[$\varepsilon$-DP ] A mechanism $\mathcal{M} \colon \mathcal{X} \rightarrow \Theta$ is $\varepsilon$-DP if for every pair of neighboring datasets $X, X' \in \mathcal{X}$, and every possible (measurable) output set $E \subseteq \Theta$ the following inequality holds:

 \end{definition}